-So, what exactly is included when we talk about personal banking services?
+So, what exactly is included when we talk about personal banking products and services?
 It can be anything from a loan to a deposit account.
 In simple terms, individuals have financial needs.
 Banks meet these needs with products, which are different than those designed for businesses.
 The term “product” has seemingly become viewed as a negative word, but the reality is people need them.
 Banks create solutions for individuals, which usually take the form of a personal bank account—like savings and checking—or a loan.

 The industry has become so insular with jargon that they had to (re)define this basic offering of products.
 Unfortunately for some banks, they try to get too cute and fancy with lingo that confuses their audience.
 So, remember when you hear the terms retail banking and consumer banking, just think of the good ol’ fashioned products you would need from a bank for everyday items like buying groceries or gas, or putting some money away for savings.